top of page

 672681794_10167455467024498_7365606009150705826_n_edited.jpg

-Cynthia Sperberg co-creathed EmbArk as a sanctuary—a place for the "Ember" (spirit) within the "Abwoon" (cosmic source)—for anyone navigating the deeper, unspoken experiences of life.
+Cynthia Sperberg created EmbArk as a sanctuary—a place for the "Ember" (spirit) within the "Abwoon" (cosmic source)—for anyone navigating the deeper, unspoken experiences of life.

-With a foundation in Anthropology from UC Berkeley and Kent, Canterbury, her work is a continuous dialogue connecting the ancient human story with the modern soul.
-She views the world not just as a landscape, but as a living text written in the language of the stars, the soil, and the breath.
+With a foundation in Anthropology from UC Berkeley and Kent, Canterbury, her work is a continuous dialogue connecting language, the senses, the land, and the soul.

-Through EmbArk and her deeply personal podcast, The Undertongue, she explores "internal alchemy"—the intersection where Yeshua's teachings and Middle Eastern cosmology relate to the beauty of other wisdom traditions, somatic understanding, Internal Family Systems, Process Theology, and more, focusing on how these fields inform human and spiritual practice.
+Through EmbArk and her deeply personal podcast, The Undertongue, she explores "internal alchemy" and the intersection where Yeshua's teachings and Middle Eastern cosmology relate to the beauty of other wisdom traditions, somatic understanding, Internal Family Systems, Process Theology, and more, focusing on how these fields inform human and spiritual practices.

 Spiritual Verse